oitofelix/dragopkg/specification.md

-## The Dragorian List --- The User's Connection with Repositories ##
+### The Dragorian List --- The User's Connection to Repositories

-      "... all our souls are linked altogether, dragorian-listed to reach the sacred packages..."
+> ... all our souls are linked altogether, dragorian-listed to
+> reach the sacred packages...
+>
-			         -- Niphydracia, the reptilian fairy
+> --- Niphydracia, the reptilian fairy

 All information regarding the repositories of source and live packages that the system and user can use are stored in a clear text file